denihhh/NatSysProject/README.md

 3. Why must we commit and sync our current work on source control? ***(1 mark)*** __Fill answer here__.

+__Commit: Saves a snapshot of your code, tracks changes, and documents progress.
+Sync: Shares your changes with the team, backs up your work, and keeps everyone updated with the latest version.__

 ## Exploring the Terminal

 1. Look at the TERMINAL tab.
 Explore and run commands according to the questions below.